Stanley Tucci: Searching for Italy: Production

 In an interview with The Hollywood Reporter, Tucci acknowledged the influence of another CNN original series, Anthony Bourdain's Parts Unknown.
 Tucci said: "The show that we are doing is distinctly different than his: I am not nearly as adventurous as Tony was, not nearly.
 Or as brave.
 But what he did is open the doors to all of us who were interested in food, and travel, to explore in our own ways.
 He was an extraordinary writer, a nice person, and a great explorer of the human condition through food."
 In a February 2022 interview with People magazine, Tucci said that he would "never try to take [Bourdain's] place".

 Amy Entelis, CNN's executive vice president of talent and content development, said: "The Bourdain show was a big experiment at the time, but it quickly became clear that our audience was very interested in stories beyond breaking news, but that were interesting, substantive, thought-provoking stories about food and culture around the world".
 Entelis added, “There was never a question in our minds about whether we would return [to the genre], it was going to be, what is the right show, who is the right person, what is the right time in terms of launching something new.
 I think we feel really good right now about putting this show out in the world.”

-Four of the episodes were filmed in the fall of 2019, while the episodes set in Naples and Bologna were filmed in 2020 during the COVID-19 pandemic in Italy.
+Four of the episodes in the first season were filmed in the fall of 2019, while the episodes set in Naples and Bologna were filmed in the summer of 2020, during the COVID-19 pandemic in Italy.

-It was renewed for a second season on February 24, 2021.
+The series was renewed for a second season on February 24, 2021.